The Kennel Club gives advice on breeding from individuals that have produced complex inheritable disorders – here

 If a dog or bitch has not itself produced epilepsy, but has close relatives to have done so then similar advice applies

-• Do not breed the dog with a mate that has a similar familial history of epilepsy
+• Do not breed the dog with a mate that has a familial history of epilepsy

 • Do not breed the dog with a mate that has any common ancestors within at least 3 generations

-Prospective puppy purchasers should make it their business to ask lots of questions about the sire and dam’s familial health history and to satisfy themselves as to the breeder’s integrity
+Prospective puppy purchasers should make it their business to ask lots of questions about the sire and dam’s familial health history and to satisfy themselves as to the breeder’s integrity.
+If a breeder seems evasive this should be a red flag.

 Breeders in the UK must consider their legal position with regard to the provisions of the Animal Welfare regulations 2016 (Schedule 6)